GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/Contributing/CodeGeosFeatures.rst

 Code Coverage
 ^^^^^^^^^^^^^

-**Code coverage should never decrease.** New code contributions must maintain or improve overall code coverage.
-Use Codecov to report untested code paths.
+New code contributions should maintain or improve overall code coverage.
+The dedicated Clang/LLVM CI job runs the ``coverage_smoke`` suite and enforces the repository-owned canonical branch floor in ``.github/coverage-thresholds.json``.
+Regions, functions, lines, and the native instantiation-weighted branch interpretation are reported for review without being hard gates.
+The compiler-native report is published in the GitHub job summary and retained as a compact workflow artifact; no hosted coverage service or secret is required.

-Currently, Codecov does not cover integrated tests execution but they should be taken into account, especially for minor physical kernel changes.
+Integrated tests are not part of this focused CI coverage pass, but they should still be taken into account, especially for minor physical kernel changes.

 Integrated Tests & Examples
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^